Student Evaluation & Promotions Committee

 Leave of Absence (LOA)

-Student may petition for a Leave of Absence (LOA).
-LOAs are granted for a semester or for a year, and there is a total limit of two years permitted for LOAs, so the student will meet the Chobanian & Avedisian School of Medicine requirement of completing their medical education in no more than six years.
-Note: students must petition the SEPC both to go on Leave and return from Leave.
+Students may petition for additional time in the medical curriculum beyond the normal four-year curriculum.
+There is a limit of two years permitted beyond the four-year curriculum, so the student will meet the Chobanian & Avedisian School of Medicine requirement of completing their medical education in no more than six years.
+Note: students must petition the SEPC both to request the additional time, and to return from the additional time.

 - prior to your Leave, your health care provider must provide a letter to Dr. Angela Jackson recommending a Leave.

-Students may also be required to take a Leave of Absence by the SEPC.
+Students may also be required to take, or to be placed on, a Leave of Absence by the SEPC.

 Repeat Year